-Diabetes insipidus (die-uh-BEE-teze in-SIP-uh-dus) is an uncommon disorder that causes an imbalance of water in the body.
-This imbalance leads to intense thirst even after drinking fluids (polydipsia), and excretion of large amounts of urine.
+Diabetes insipidus (die-uh-BEE-teze in-SIP-uh-dus) is an uncommon disorder that causes an imbalance of fluids in the body.
+This imbalance leads you to produce large amounts of urine.
 It also makes you very thirsty even if you have something to drink.

-While the names diabetes insipidus and diabetes mellitus sound similar, they're not related.
-Diabetes mellitus — which involves high blood sugar levels and can occur as type 1 or type 2 — is the more common form of diabetes.
+While the terms "diabetes insipidus" and "diabetes mellitus" sound similar, they're not related.
+Diabetes mellitus — which involves high blood sugar levels and can occur as type 1 or type 2 — is common and often referred to simply as diabetes.

-There's no cure for diabetes insipidus, but treatments are available to relieve your thirst and normalize your urine output.
+There's no cure for diabetes insipidus.
+But treatments can relieve your thirst and decrease your urine output and prevent dehydration.

 - Trouble sleeping